EricSeongCho/wordcount-project/README.md

 # Deployment
-now navigate on your command window to your wordcount directory that you created
+Now navigate on your command window to your wordcount directory that you created

 It contains a manage.py folder and a wordcount folder